 Coordination

-This step is the final pre-production step, where the producer sets everything in motion for the shoot.
-Once the storyboard is finalized, and everyone is happy with the result, they take the information from the script and storyboard and make the shoot possible by getting filming permissions at off-site locations, acquiring equipment, setting up shoots and contacting the cast and crew for film dates and times.
+This is the final pre-production step, where the producer sets everything in motion for the shoot.
+Once the storyboard is finalized and everyone is happy with the result, they prepare for the shoot by obtaining filming permissions at off-site locations, acquiring equipment, and contacting the cast and crew for film dates and times.

 Production